top of page

 Best Time of Day for In-Home Photography in New Hampshire

-For an in-home session, late morning (around 10 a.m.) is usually ideal when homes are brightest, and little ones are happiest.
+For an in-home session, late morning (around 10 a.m.) is usually ideal.
+This is when homes are brightest, and little ones are happiest.
 I’ll always work around your family’s schedule when needed.
+Natural light is everything.
+Even on cloudy New Hampshire days, window light can be beautiful.

 New Hampshire In-Home Family & Newborn Session: Father holding baby near window